 Action # Title Description Total Funds Contributing 3 Student Attendance Continuous Improvement Program District data indicates that unduplicated student groups need to increase their daily attendance.
 By establishing a comprehensive student attendance plan district-wide, unduplicated students will be motivated to attend school on a daily basis.
 Attendance personnel, under the direction of the Director of Child Welfare and Attendance, will monitor and analyze attendance issues in order to develop incentives to help keep students connected and attending school on a daily basis.
 Research shows that successful schools are safe, welcoming, and respectful to all.
 (National School Board Association 2018).
-Unduplicated students would benefit from personnel who works directly with students, parents and community groups at school sites to identify, remedy and prevent attendance barriers at the school site; prioritizing barriers related to a sense of belonging.
-The district will provide a Child Welfare and Attendance department and school site personnel to monitor reasons or issues that negatively impact student attendance and utilize data to develop incentives to build connectedness and increase daily attendance.
+Unduplicated students would benefit from personnel who works directly with students, parents and community groups at school site; prioritizing barriers related to a sense of belonging.
+The district will provide a Child Welfare and Attendance department and school site; prioritizing barriers related to a sense of belonging.
+The district will connectedness and increase daily attendance.
 By having consistent monitoring of unduplicated student attendance and analyzing trends that arise from data collected, will help target key areas of need.
 Wellness home visits, on campus supports, and maintaining secure school campuses, will ensure students are attending schools and learning, while their social and emotional needs are being met.
 In addition, incentives will be planned to target the need for increasing attendance.
 We expect to see an increase in student daily attendance and school connectedness.
 State data shows attendance rates to consistently stay within the 90% or higher.
-We anticipate an increase in student attendance by unduplicated student groups, including students with disabilities by providing them with incentives that encourage students to feel connected to their schools. \$359,527.00 Yes 4 Campus Connections According to parent feedback from our unduplicated populations, providing a safe environment for their children is key to student engagement.
-Of our student groups 79% feel connected at school and \$331,495.00 Yes

-Action # Title Description Total Funds Contributing Action # 65% of students feel safe at school.
+We anticipate an increase in student swith disabilities by providing them with incentives that encourage students to feel connected to their schools. \$359,527.00 Yes 4 Campus Connections According to parent feedback from our unduplicated populations, providing a safe environment for their children is key to student engagement.
+Of our student groups 79% feel connected at school and \$331,495.00 Yes Action # Title Description Total Funds Contributing ---------- ------- --- ------------- -------------- 65% of students feel safe at school.
 Parlier Unified is committed to supporting students' behavior engagement through actions such as good attendance, following rules, completing assignments and coming to class prepared, and participating in class and in school activities.
 Parlier is committed to providing a connected and safe environment for our most promising students.
 Campus Control Monitors will provide community outreach, attend schooling events, make home visits, and play a vital role in the school sites' Positive Behavior Intervention Supports by creating systems of preventive support and practices on campus.
 The Campus Control Monitors are visible to students and provide support, teach and demonstrate respect, and promote an inclusive environment.
 Through the active involvement of safe adults on campus and increased communication, trust and positive relationships increase, which leads to a higher feeling of safety, security, and connection by our unduplicated students.
 We expect to see an increase in the percentage of students who report feeling safe and connected to campus.
-Total i ulius Continuating